 - Dr Bike maintenance stall showing people how to service their bike and fix simple faults.

-- Pedal powered disco will provide some upbeat music to keep people motivated
+- PeachyKeen will bring a Pedal powered disco and Balloon pump to provide some upbeat music

 - Car garages from the Motor mile will show off their newest Electric Vehicles outside St John’s shopping centre.